ministryofjustice/technical-risk-measures/README.md

 Management

 - Application has automated tests
-- Application has build promotion through test environments
+- Application has a deployment pipeline which includes promoting a build artefact through at least one production-like test environment before production
 - The overall process for making a change to the service is quick, easy and cheap for us
 - Changes to the service can be deployed quickly and easily during working hours, without downtime for users
 - Alerts for an incident are well understood and sent to a known place